The times, they are a-changing!

 Recommendations:

-Conduct workshops and interviews with key stakeholders to gain insights, including SWOT, gap analyses, and other discovery methods.
-Establish clear, written agreements on scope, deliverables, and timelines to manage expectations.
-This will help you achieve successful project outcomes and avoid misalignment and scope creep that impact profits and lead to client dissatisfaction.
+It’s important to establish clear, written agreements on scope, deliverables, and timelines to effectively manage client expectations and ensure alignment from the start.
+This will help you achieve successful outcomes and avoid miscommunications and scope creep that could impact profits and lead to client dissatisfaction.

 What’s involved: